Ronan (song): Composition and reception

 Mark Hogan of Spin magazine describes "Ronan" as a soft rock ballad.
 Swift wrote and produced the song based on the blog entries by co-writer Maya Thompson.

 "Ronan" received universal acclaim from critics.
 Rolling Stone called the song "heartbreaking".
 Bill Dukes of Taste of Country wrote: "It was clear [Swift] was just the voice for Maya Thompson..."
 Ed Masley of The Arizona Republic said that "'Ronan' may very well be [Swift's] finest hour as an artist."
 Thompson herself, in a 2012 interview with MTV, recalled her experience listening to Swift's live rendition at Stand Up to Cancer: "Listening to it was very emotional and I was blown away by how she got it.
 She got it in a way that most people don't.
 She took the time to take the intimate parts of things I'd written and put them into the song."
 Thompson's portion of the proceeds from her co-writing credit went to her Ronan Thompson Foundation.

 Commercial performance

-"Ronan" was downloaded 220,000 times in its first week, debuting at number 2 on the Digital Song Sales chart.
-The song was blocked by Swift's own song "We Are Never Ever Getting Back Together" from the top spot.
-On the Billboard Hot 100, the song peaked at number 16.
-It also peaked at number 34 on the Hot Country Songs chart.
+In its first week of release, "Ronan" received 211,000 downloads, resulting in a number-two debut on the Digital Song Sales chart in the United States.
+It was blocked from the top spot by Swift's own "We Are Never Ever Getting Back Together" (2012), making her the first artist to occupy the chart's top-two spots since Kesha in 2010 and the fifth overall to do so.
+"Ronan" also entered on both the country's Billboard Hot 100 and Hot Country Songs charts, peaking at numbers 16 and 34, respectively.
+On May 1, 2013, the Recording Industry Association of America awarded the song with a gold certification, which denotes 500,000 track-equivalent units based on sales.